ErosolarAI/claude-code/docs/unified-orchestration.md

 ## 3) Unified execution pattern
 - **Pre-flight**: `npm run build && npm test` → `npm run quality-gate` for longer runs.
 Capture versions with `node -v && git rev-parse --short HEAD`.
-- **Task kickoff**: prefer headless for repeatability: `erosolar --eval "Objective + constraints + success criteria"`; in interactive mode, start with `/features alphazerodual on` if refinement is desired.
+- **Task kickoff**: prefer headless for repeatability: `agi --eval "Objective + constraints + success criteria"`; in interactive mode, start with `/features alphazerodual on` if refinement is desired.
 - **Tooling guardrails**: run high-impact TAO/Kinetic tools only against in-scope targets; log the prompt, scope, and console output to `artifacts/.../evidence.log`.
 - **Completion**: Require a final status summary and next-step checklist from the agent; store JSON output when using `--json` for post-processing.